fraca/merge_snp/README.md

 file with all the SNPs that are in regions sequenced in all populations.
 First the ALT allele after the frequencies for each population.
 Value with NA means that there is the REF allele and is fixed.

 2. clean file (p53_tab_snape_clean.BED)
 file in bedtools format scaffold position position REF allele ALT allele frequencies for all the populations.
-Criteria for selection:
-- only biallelic SNPs
-- polymorphic in at least two populations
-- at least one population has the frequency more than 0.05.
+Criteria for selection: only biallelic SNPs, polymorphic in at least two populations, at least one population has the frequency more than 0.05.

 3. rfixed (p53_tab_snape_rfixed)
 file with SNPs different from reference but fixed in all populations.